alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 The common wisdom is that you can jump back to a PhD after 1 year in industry, and it gets exponentially less likely after that.

-This is definitely true, but it's not because your research skills decay.
+This is definitely true, but it's not because your research skills decay that quickly.
 It's that bandwagon effects are real.
 You're going from an environment where many people are considering PhD programs, to one where most people have no plans to go back to school.
 You need to be a much weirder person to decide to do a PhD once you've settled into a work routine.
 I'm not that weird of a person.
 Well, I mean, I am weird.
 Just not weird in that way.

+Additionally, professor recommendations are a large part of PhD applications.
+Your research skills may not decay that quickly, but your professor's memory of those skills might.

 Right now, I feel I can achieve my goals without going back to get a PhD, and although formally having the degree would be nice, I don't